 - drip and furrow irrigated systems

-How we explore climate change
+How we look at climate change

 Key research questions we are exploring at the Ranch include: